ST10108388/Aiden367/README.md

 # Welcome to my Github :alien:
 ## About
+<sub> First year software developer from South Africa.
+Self taught in HTML and CSS prior to college. currently focusing in Java for backend and app developement </sub>
 <!--
 **Aiden367/Aiden367** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.